What Is Iyengar Yoga? History + 8 Benefits & What Makes It Different

 Iyengar yoga Vs Vinyasa

-Another key difference between Vinyasa and Hatha styles of yoga is the use of props.
-Iyengar uses props like blocks and straps much more than in vinyasa yoga.
+Another key difference between Vinyasa and hatha yoga styles is the use of props.
+Iyengar uses props like blocks and straps much more than Vinyasa yoga.

 One similarity is that they share many of the same yoga postures.
 They also follow the same basic class structure of warm-up postures, standing poses, and cool-down.